81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

-Avoid snacking between meals, bite a fruit and some nuts here and there before meals and the list goes on.
+Avoid snacking between meals, bite a fruit and some nuts here and there before meals, and the list goes on.
 There is so much contradicting information out there, on what a postpartum mother should eat or avoid.
-You are not sure which food to eat or avoid, what is good for the baby, how to plan your meals among other worries.
+You need to decide which food to eat or avoid, what is good for the baby, and how to plan your meals among other worries.

 Others will tell you to eat loads of food so that your baby can get adequate nutrients.
-With such kind of confusion and craze, you may find yourself lost and not sure where to start your meal plan.
+With such kind of confusion and craze, you may find yourself lost and need help figuring out where to start your meal plan.
 You aren’t sure which rules to follow and which ones to ignore.

 Stay Away From Carbonated Drinks

 You will require adequate fluids to stay hydrated and facilitate milk production.
-Water is not the best of drinks, especially for many people.
-Its tasteless nature puts many people off and would rather do without it.
+Water is not the only drink you can have.
+Its tasteless nature puts some people off,especially those who may still be experiencing nausea.

 Others quench their thirst with carbonated drinks such as sodas and processed fruit juices.
 If you want to enjoy your postpartum period, stay away from such drinks.
-Having carbonated drinks while breastfeeding shouldn’t be a problem for your problem, but it may make you feel bloated, thus causing you to drink lesser throughout the day.
+Having carbonated drinks while breastfeeding shouldn’t be a problem but if it makes you feel bloated best to avoid them.
+Besides that, carbonated drinks and fruit juices are typically loaded with added sugars.
 In that sense, it is best to avoid them!

 Say No to Extreme Diets